isomerpages/mlaw-uncitral/pages/Programme & Materials.md

 | -------- | -------- | -------- |
 |   |   |     |

-Download the E-Programme Booklet by clicking on the image below.
-Programme is accurate as of 18 August 2023.

 | Day⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ | Time (GMT+8)⠀⠀⠀⠀⠀⠀ | Programme Outline |
 | -------- | -------- | -------- |
 | Thursday, 7 September 2023     | 0900 - 0925    | Opening Remarks  |